enzo-project/enzo-e/doc/source/user/problem_method.rst

 the magnetic fields are all initialized to zero (if they start at zero, they will never be modified to non-zero values).

+Note that the courant factor should be less than 0.5.

 This method only support 3 dimensions.